“Welcome to the Unknown, boys ...

 "Curse you, lady!
 Curse you!
 You'll die someday, and I'll laugh - laugh!
 HAHAHAHA!"

-Beatrice has been cursed to be a bluebird, along with her whole family.
-She's very sarcastic and prickly at first, though as she comes to form a friendship with the pair, this façade starts to crumble to reveal a heart that's kinder than she lets on - she still loves teasing Wirt, though!
+Beatrice is at first very sarcastic and prickly, though as she comes to form a friendship with the pair, this façade starts to crumble to reveal a heart that's kinder than she lets on—though she still loves teasing Wirt!

 The Woodsman remains a mystery for much of the series, and serves to warn Wirt and Greg of the dangers of the Unknown.
-He is dressed in a pilgrim's garb, and carries a lantern and an axe with him at all times.
+He is dressed in pilgrim's garb and carries a lantern and an axe with him at all times.

 "Everyone has a torch to burn, and this here is mine.
 I grind the horrid Edelwood trees into oil to keep this lantern lit.
 This is my lot in life, this is my burden."